dannyob/dannybot/README.md

 Dannybot should extract a bunch of statistics about my current inbox, and displays it in a hopefully visually clear style.
 It also notes and saves my inbox figures, and shows those older statistics as a recent historical record.

+It has an optional [systemd service configuration](examples/systemd/) to record these stats even when the main program isn't running.

 ## My Todo list